crinner/alumni-tokens/README.md

 # alumni-tokens
-## Alumni Engagement for Colleges and Universities
+## Alumni Connections & Engagement for Colleges and Universities
 Dr. Claus Rinner

 Introducing ALUM and ALMA: